Chouikhi-abdallah/React-Weather-App/README.md

 ## API Key

 This application uses the OpenWeatherMap API to fetch weather data.
-You will need to sign up for an API key at [OpenWeatherMap](https://openweathermap.org/) and replace `YOUR_API_KEY` in the `App.js` file with your actual API key.
+You will need to sign up for an API key at [OpenWeatherMap](https://openweathermap.org/) and replace `YOUR_API_KEY` in the `App.jsx` file with your actual API key.

 ## Contributions